icd2k3/react-router-breadcrumbs-hoc/README.md

 // upon navigation, breadcrumb will display: Add New
 <Link to={{ pathname: '/editor', state: { isNew: true } }}>Add</Link>
 ```

-## Already using a [route config](https://reacttraining.com/react-router/web/example/route-config) array with react-router?

-Just add a `breadcrumb` prop to your routes that require custom breadcrumbs.

 ## Disabling default breadcrumbs for paths